Springvale Botanical Cemetery Will Transform The Way You View Cemeteries Forever

 Any day of the week, you are welcome to enjoy the grounds, walk the dog, rest on a lawn, enjoy a picnic or explore the grounds by bike.
 On your next visit, you may have the fortune to spot some of our resident wildlife, including reptiles, possums, echidnas or a variety of birds that all call Springvale Botanical Cemetery home.

-Dedicated to sustainability all Springvale Botanical Cemetery's organic waste is recycled on-site and reused within the cemetery for garden bed preparation.
+Dedicated to sustainability, Springvale Botanical Cemetery's organic waste is recycled on-site and reused within the cemetery for garden bed preparation.
 Four dams on the property supply water for irrigation, making Springvale Botanical Cemetery entirely self-sufficient.
-Extensive water management programs, including recycled water tank facilities, help us provide responsibly managed water to gardens and water features.
+Extensive water management programs, including rainwater tank facilities, help us provide responsibly managed water to gardens and water features.

 Our dedicated team care for over 80,000 trees and over 30,000 roses scattered throughout Springvale Botanical Cemetery's various formal and informal garden displays, keeping the grounds in pristine condition year round.
 Available to the public, the ever-popular rose pruning demonstrations take place annually.
 These are a great way to meet some of our team and learn industry tips and tricks for growing and maintaining your own roses.